-As reported that the accommodation gain (AG) after the scleral softening is due to the increase of the space between the ciliary body and lens (SCL) and mobility of the posterior vitreal zonules (PVZ) [8-10].
-For example, the PVZ length was reduced from 4.6 mm for a un-accommodative state to 3.6 mm (and 4.45 mm) in an accommodation state for a non-presbyopia (and presbyopia) eye, in which the SCL is about 0.68 mm and 0.35 mm for non-presbyopia and presbyopia eye, respectively.
-We expect that the AG is proportional to the SVE (3D) which leads to the increase of PVZ mobility and SCL.
-However, the actual relation of SVE and the amount of PVZ and SCL changes require measured data.
-In the LAS method using Er:YAG, the ablation depth about 90% of the scleral thickness is required for efficient AG.
-Similarly, in our new method of LSS, we also require z" to be about 450 to 600 um for efficient of the increase of SCL and PVZ mobility.
+As discussed earlier that the AG after the scleral softening is due to the increase of SCL and mobility of PVZ [8-10].
+We expect that the AG is proportional to the SVE (3D).
+However, the relation of SVE, AG and the amount of PVZ and SCL increase require clinically measured human eye data, or animal model.
+For sufficient AG (>2.0 diopter), the old LAS method using Er:YAG requires the ablation depth >90% of the scleral thickness.
+Similarly, in our new method of LSS, we also require z" to be about 450 to 600 um for efficient increase of SCL and PVZ mobility, or enough AG to correct presbyopic eyes.

 The mechanisms of LSA (ablation) and LSS (softening) are similar.
-Both lead to the restored mechanical efficiency of the natural accommodative mechanism, and the Improved biomechanical mobility of ciliary body and/or PVZ to achieve accommodative power.
-These mechanical and biomechanical efficacy depends not only on the total tissue volume (N x area x depth) treated, but also locations of the treated spots.
+Both lead to the restored mechanical efficiency of the accommodative mechanism, and the Improved biomechanical mobility of ciliary body and/or PVZ to achieve accommodative power.
+These mechanical and biomechanical efficacy depend not only on the total tissue volume (N x area x depth) treated, but also locations of the treated spots.
 We proposed that laser treated areas are between 1.0 to 6 mm (most preferred of 2.0 to 4.0 mm) behind the corneal iimbus for the increase of SCL and PVZ mobility.
-However, the actual relations of AG and the SVE, or temperature rise (dT), laser dose, beam spot size, conversion depth (z") and total number of spots (N) and locations acting on the sclera, per Eq.
+However, the actual relations of AG and SVE, temperature rise (dT), laser dose, beam spot size, conversion depth (z") and total number of spots (N) and locations acting on the sclera, per Eq.
 (8), require further clinical studies.
-We also note that LSS and LSA result to the decrease of local rigidity, acqueous outflow blockage, zonular slack, therefore its applications include the treatment for presbyopia and glaucoma.
+We also note that both LSS and LSA result to the decrease of local rigidity, aqueous outflow blockage, zonular slack, therefore, their applications include the treatment for presbyopia and glaucoma.